alex-bretet/cloudstreetmarket.com/README.md

 ![Build Status](https://travis-ci.org/alex-bretet/cloudstreetmarket.com.svg?branch=master)

-This project is the implementation of the application developed with the book [Spring MVC Cookbook]
+This project is the application developed with the book [Spring MVC Cookbook]

 ## Quickstart

+1. Define a %JDK_HOME% environment variable pointing to the root directory of a JDK8.
-From the command line do:
+2. From the command line do:

 ```
 git clone https://github.com/alex-bretet/cloudstreetmarket.com.git